digst/cloud/design.md

 - Operate a GovClud-PaaS using MapR, Kubernetes, Docker and KrakenD on premise (6.6, 6.7)
 - Provide and operate a DevOps toolchain, including a virtual machine image for decentralised, autonomous build and test, as SaaS (6.3)
 - Provide and operate tools for managing incidents in collaboration with Platform Consumers, their application developers and required technology providers [6.2??]
-- Integrate platform, toolchain and collaboration tools with existing identity and access management systems (6.5.6)
+- Integrate platform, toolchain and collaboration tools with existing SIT identity and access management systems (6.5.6)
 - Provide and operate platform services for Build and Test Images, API management, Secure Token Service, Log Service, Rate limiting and GovCloud Portal [6.2.1??]
 - Provide a sandbox environment for prospective users of the platform and toolchain [6.3.2??]